bcgov/devops-platform-workshops/101-lab/content/08_persistent_storage.md

 <kbd>![](./images/06_persistent_storage_08.png)</kbd>

-- Switch to recreate, making sure to remove the lines relating to rolling deployment.
+- Change the strategy type to Rolling

 ### RWX Storage
 __Objective__: Cause MongoDB to corrupt its data file by using the wrong storage class for MongoDB.